Me: I’m very sleep deprived and need just one good night’s sleep.

 TLDR: a short summary of what I did and where I ate the best tapas in Madrid for those too lazy to read the whole post.

-I treated myself to my first ever food tour with Madrid Food Tours.
+I treated myself to my first ever food tour with Devour Madrid Food Tours.
 Since I don’t drink or eat pork, my menu is slightly modified.
 If you go on a tour with them, you’ll be treated to plenty of wine at each stop as well plenty of jamón.
 Check out what I ate below!

 - Marinated olives, homemade potato chips, pa amb tomàquet (Catalan tomato toast) and tosta de atún con pimientos rojos (tuna toast with red peppers) at Taberna Real